laszewsk/mlcommons/webpage/frontpage-v3.md

 ## Deliverables

-* Develop a nuber of Science Benchmarks
+* Develop a number of science benchmarks.
+* Allow for open category benchmarks.
+* Focus on the scientific improvement.

 ## Meeting Schedule